 Pyramids of Teotihuacan

 What’s the most epic man-made backdrop for a wedding photo you can think of?
 Maybe the Statue of Liberty or the Great Wall of China?
 I would argue that one of the top slots belongs to the ancient pyramids of Teotihuacan, left standing by the Mexicas because of their outstanding beauty.
-Located only 45 minutes outside of Mexico City, the Pyramids of the Sun and the Moon are incredible testaments to the architectural prowess of the indigenous population in current day Mexico and now provide an incredible setting for any couple.
+Located only 45 minutes outside of Mexico City, the Pyramids of the Sun and the Moon are incredible testaments to the architectural prowess of the indigenous population in current-day Mexico and now provide an incredible setting for any couple.
 Choose to have your destination wedding near the pyramids if you’re an architecture buff or a history nerd.

 I could write an entirely separate blog about what makes Mexico City a great choice for a destination wedding.
-My personal favorite city in the world is marked by its Spanish architecture, unlimited options for amazing Mexican, French, and Japanese cuisine, and a noticeable amount of trees and green spaces.
-Wildly misrepresented in the media, especially in the United States, every person who visits is unexpectedly delighted with what the city has to offer.
+My favorite city in the world is marked by its Spanish architecture, unlimited options for amazing Mexican, French, and Japanese cuisine, and a noticeable amount of trees and green spaces.
+Wildly misrepresented in the media, every person who visits is unexpectedly delighted with what the city has to offer.
 Being a destination wedding photographer in Mexico was never a thought in my mind until I visited Mexico City for the first time and couldn’t picture myself living anywhere else.
 I recommend a Mexico City destination wedding for couples who are cosmopolitan, love a mix of nature and urban environments, and could eat street tacos any day of the week.